Byron Buxton Player Props: Twins vs. White Sox

-On Tuesday, Byron Buxton (coming off going 0-for-1) and the Minnesota Twins face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 7:40 PM ET.
+On Wednesday, Byron Buxton (coming off going 1-for-4 with a home run and two RBI) and the Minnesota Twins play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the White Sox.
+In his most recent game, he hit a home run while going 1-for-4 against the White Sox.

 Byron Buxton Game Info & Props vs. the White Sox